openjdk/jdk/src/java.base/share/man/java.md

     directly from Java code, nor by the JVM for other types of resource exhaustion (such as native thread creation errors).

-    This does not apply to any `OutOfMemoryError` thrown by Java, or native, code in the JDK libraries.

 `-XX:+PrintCommandLineFlags`
 :   Enables printing of ergonomically selected JVM flags that appeared on the
     command line.
 It can be useful to know the ergonomic values set by the JVM,